 - Outpatient Alcohol Treatment

-- Outpatient alcohol treatment is a viable option for people who have chosen to treat their addiction while still living at home and tending to daily responsibilities like work, school and family.
+- Outpatient alcohol treatment is a viable option for people who have chosen to treat their addiction while still living at home and tending to daily responsibilities like work, school, and family.
 Outpatient rehab is a good idea for individuals who have developed a drinking problem but aren’t yet physically addicted to alcohol.
-Many of these drug rehab programs will include medically-assisted detox, alcohol counseling sessions and daily group therapy sessions, but will be less intensive than inpatient programs.
+Many of these drug rehab programs will include medically-assisted detox, alcohol counseling sessions, and daily group therapy sessions, but will be less intensive than inpatient programs.
 When researching outpatient facilities, it’s a good idea to keep your search within a reasonable distance from your home, as it can be necessary to visit the facility every day – especially in the beginning of your treatment.

 - Inpatient Alcohol Rehab

 - Choosing inpatient alcohol rehab is the best idea if you’ve developed a physical addiction to alcohol; if, after a short period without alcohol, your body reacts negatively.
-At inpatient rehab, you’ll be recovering in a safe, controlled environment with professional supervision onsite.
+At an inpatient rehab, you’ll be recovering in a safe, controlled environment with professional supervision onsite.
 Every treatment center handles inpatient rehab differently, but most programs will start with an intake assessment followed by detox, individual therapy sessions, group therapy sessions, and a number of therapeutic activities.
 While the average stay is 30 days, most alcohol treatment centers offer programs going up to 90 days.
-How long you’ll need to stay in rehab will depend on your case – the severity of your addiction, the existence of any co-occurring mental disorders, and whether you’ve been to rehab before will all factor in to how much time you should invest.
+How long you’ll need to stay in rehab will depend on your case – the severity of your addiction, the existence of any co-occurring mental disorders, and whether you’ve been to rehab before will all factor into how much time you should invest.

 We recommend asking the following questions when selecting an inpatient facility: